kanakOS01/get-a-call/replit.md

 ## Overview

-This is a full-stack web application that allows users to create realistic iPhone-style incoming call banners with custom company names, caller names, and profile pictures.
+This is a web application that allows users to create realistic iPhone-style incoming call banners with custom company names, caller names, and profile pictures.
 The application generates high-quality PNG banners that mimic the native iOS incoming call notification banner that appears at the top of the screen when receiving a call while using another app.

-The system follows a modern full-stack architecture with React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
-The application is designed to be deployed on Replit with support for both development and production environments.

 ## System Architecture

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript
 - **Routing**: Wouter for client-side routing
-- **State Management**: TanStack Query for server state and React hooks for local state
+- **State Management**: React hooks for local state
 - **UI Components**: Radix UI primitives with shadcn/ui component library
 - **Styling**: Tailwind CSS with CSS variables for theming
 - **Build Tool**: Vite for fast development and optimized production builds

-### Backend Architecture
-- **Runtime**: Node.js with Express.js framework
-- **Language**: TypeScript with ES modules
-- **Database**: PostgreSQL with Drizzle ORM
-- **Session Management**: In-memory storage (MemStorage class)
-- **Development**: Hot module replacement via Vite middleware

 ### Development Setup
-- **Monorepo Structure**: Client and server code in separate directories with shared schemas
-- **Path Aliases**: Configured for clean imports (@/, @shared/, @assets/)
+- **Path Aliases**: Configured for clean imports (@/, @assets/)
-- **Development Server**: Vite dev server with Express API proxy
+- **Development Server**: Vite dev server
 - **Error Handling**: Runtime error overlay for development

 ## Key Components